Diffusing-Wave Spectroscopy in a Standard Dynamic Light Scattering Setup: Introduction

 We thus demonstrate that standard goniometer light scattering setups can be successfully used for DWS measurements.
 Compared to dedicated DWS setups, our method has the advantage of being able to reliably determine the transport mean free path $\lstar $ as well as to extend the range of accessible length and time scales, using only a single cylindrical sample cell.

-We illustrate and test the use of our approach by performing DWS-based microrheology measurements on a typical solid-like soft material, gelatin, and find the resulting frequency-dependent viscoelastic moduli to be in excellent agreement with separately performed rheological measurements.
+We illustrate and test the use of our approach by performing DWS-based microrheology measurements on a typical solid-like soft material, gelatin, and find the resulting frequency-dependent viscoelastic moduli to be in very good agreement with separately performed rheological measurements.